LibraryOfCongress/api.congress.gov/BillEndpointDocumentation.md

      - `<firstName>` (e.g. Gerald)
         - The first name of the bill or resolution cosponsor.
      - `<middleName>` (e.g. E.)
-        - The middle name of the bill or resolution cosponsor.
+        - The middle name or initial of the bill or resolution cosponsor.
      - `<lastName>` (e.g. Connolly)
         - The last name of the bill or resolution cosponsor.
      - `<party>` (e.g. D)